jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 ## Conclusion

 There's nothing game changing mentioned in this post and this is mostly a collection of cool things others have done.
 But it felt appropriate as my first post on my new personal site to be about how it came to be.
 With most of my personal projects, I will most likely refactor this with a new cool technology or service that comes along.
-For now NextJS, Typescript, the Unified System, Fathom, Cloudinary and Vercel is a perfect combination to build a highly performant blogfolio site.
+For now Next.js, TypeScript, the Unified System, Fathom, Cloudinary and Vercel is a perfect combination to build a highly performant blogfolio site.